Skip to main content

 Causes of Parkinson's Disease vs. Alzheimer's Disease

-The causes of Parkinson’s and Alzheimer’s diseases are distinct, with different mechanisms in the brain contributing to the onset and progression of each.
-Although both diseases are linked to changes in brain function, the specific causes and underlying biological processes vary.
+The causes of Parkinson's and Alzheimer's diseases are distinct, with different mechanisms in the brain contributing to the onset and progression of each.

 Causes of Parkinson's Disease

-Parkinson’s disease primarily arises from the loss of dopamine-producing neurons in the brain, particularly in an area called the substantia nigra, which is crucial for coordinating movement.
-The exact cause of this neuron degeneration remains unclear, but researchers have identified several factors that may contribute:
+Parkinson's disease primarily arises from the loss of dopamine-producing neurons in the brain, particularly in an area called the substantia nigra, which is crucial for coordinating movement.
+The exact cause of this neuron degeneration remains unclear, but researchers have identified several factors that may contribute: genetics (mutations in the LRRK2 and SNCA genes have been linked to familial cases), environmental factors (exposure to pesticides, herbicides, or heavy metals), and age (Parkinson's typically develops in people over 60).

 Causes of Alzheimer's Disease